alizeeeupherte/Alizee-s-portfolio/README.md

 Occulus Architecture, London office.

-I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay during 8 month with [RPBW](https://alizeeeupherte.github.io/RPBW/) agency.
+I had the opportunity to follow next to school the construction of the new ENS scientific school in Paris Saclay during 8 month with [RPBW](https://alizeeeupherte.github.io/RPBW/) agency.

 Here is my professional experience as a model maker at [Jacques-Ferrier-Architecture](https://alizeeeupherte.github.io/Jacques-Ferrier-Architecture/).
 This professional experience  was all about explorations of materials for tenders.

 ### Global Arts

 Some of my [Global Arts](https://alizeeeupherte.github.io/Global-Arts/) works during my first two years of study in global design.